rasantofimior/Predicting-dengue-spread/README.md

 Final project BDML 2022

-This is a repository for the Problem Set 1 from Big Data and Machine Learning for Applied Economics course at 2022 Fall.
+This is a repository for the final project from Big Data and Machine Learning for Applied Economics course at 2022 Fall.

 Thi repo contains the following folders: